 \section{Regularity of the characteristic hypersurface}

-Recalling Proposition \ref{p5}, the Strichartz estimate \eqref{st3} plays a crucial role and it is a class of Fourier restriction estimate \cite{Stri}.
+Recalling Proposition \ref{p5}, we know that the Strichartz estimate \eqref{st3} plays a crucial role.
+In some sense, the Strichartz estimate is a class of Fourier restriction estimate \cite{Stri}.
 So we need to find a background hypersurface to work.
-In this section, we will define the characteristic hypersurface and discuss it's regularity.
+In this section, we will define the characteristic hypersurface and discuss its regularity.